Will Spray Foam Rust Metal Buildings?

 What it really comes down to is the experience of the spray foam insulation installation crew and the product your contractor uses.
 A non-experienced installer could also leave your metal walls warped or pitted from spraying closed cell too thick in one pass and not allowing the proper curing time.

-While most people think closed cell is the answer for pole barns and other metal structures, the truth of that is really whether the walls are exposed or not.
+While most people think closed cell is the answer for insulating steel buildings with spray foam, the truth of that is really whether the walls are exposed or not.
 Open cell is a great air barrier if your walls will be enclosed, while closed cell is much sturdier for walls that will be exposed.

 As long as your contractor is using premium products, you won’t have to worry about those kinds of issues.
 For example, the open cell spray foam we use doesn’t retain water.